ertyseidohl/computing-etymologies/index.md

 Sources:
 - Weber, M. (2009).
 Oral History of Elizabeth (Jake) Feinler.
 Retrieved from https://archive.computerhistory.org/resources/access/text/2013/05/102702199-05-01-acc.pdf
 - Janet, A. (2002).
 Oral History: Elizabeth "Jake" Feinler.
 Retrived from https://ethw.org/Oral-History:Elizabeth_%22Jake%22_Feinler

+## World Wide Web

+Berners-Lee and Cailliau proposed a HyperText project in November 1990 called WorldWideWeb (Berners-Lee & Cailliau, 1990).

+The idea of calling this a "World-Wide" web may have come from earlier HyperText systems which defined multiple "webs" of information which could be searched:

+>  They also propose a construct called a web to implement context-dependent link display.
+Every link belongs to one or more webs and is only visible when one of those webs is active.
+To view documents with the links that belong to a particular web, a user opens a web and then opens one or more of its documents.
+(Conklin, 1987).

+This idea of a "web" of information goes further back, to at least Nelson's 1972 Xanadu project, an earlier HyperText implementation (work started in 1960), which describes a "File Web&tm;":

+> The File Web &tm; is a map indicating what (labelled) files are present in the system, and which are collaterated.
+(Nelson, 1974).

+Note that although the work was published in 1974, Nelson includes a 1972 copyright on the "File Web" idea.

+Sources:

+- Berners-Lee, T., &amp; Cailliau, R. (1990, November 12).
+WorldWideWeb: Proposal for a HyperText Project.
+Retrieved July 18, 2020, from https://www.w3.org/Proposal.html
+- Conklin, J. (1987, October).
+HyperText: An Introduction and Survey.
+Computer, 20(9), 17-41. doi:10.1109/MC.1987.1663693
+- Nelson, T. H. (1974).
+Getting Around.
+In Computer lib ; Dream machines (p.
+54).
+Self Published.